Skip to content

 A first-time practice owner does not need every object in the database exposed as a table.
 She needs to know what requires attention, what is ready, what could break before opening day, and what is unresolved that a decision could close.

 The product leadership move was choosing that framing first, before a single screen was designed.
-The pricing engine was the impressive artifact.
-The cockpit was the right product.

 What I did